TouK/nussknacker/docs/MigrationGuide.md

   In the new format, you should specify `category` field inside each scenario type.
 * [#5419](https://github.com/TouK/nussknacker/pull/5419) Support for system properties was removed from model configuration (they aren't resolved and added to merged configuration)
+* [#5474](https://github.com/TouK/nussknacker/pull/5474) You have to ensure that in every scenarioType model's `classPath`, in every jar are only components with not colliding processing modes.
+Also at least one component has defined processing mode other than wildcard.
+  On the other hand starting from this version, you can use the same category for many scenarioTypes.
+You only have to ensure that they have components with other processing modes or other deployment configuration.

 ### Other changes
 * [#4287](https://github.com/TouK/nussknacker/pull/4287) Cats Effect 3 bump